NWChemEx/ParallelZone/docs/source/about.rst

    ParallelZone's view of the runtime environment for the common scenario of one process per node.

-:numref:`resource_set_mapping` illustrates how ParallelZone sees the hardware in the runtime environment when the program has one process running on each node.
+:numref:`fig_resource_set_mapping` illustrates how ParallelZone sees the hardware in the runtime environment when the program has one process running on each node.
 In this scenario ``RuntimeView`` is managing the entire runtime environment, meaning the ``RuntimeView`` object can see both nodes.
 The ``RuntimeView`` is then split in to two ``ResourceSet`` instances, each instance seeing the node the current process is running on.
 In this scenario the